costinm/krun/README.md

 - iptables will not be set
 - envoy (if found) will run with the current UID
+- if envoy is not found, pilot-agent will still be started and generate proxyless gRPC config and certs
 - all files will be created relative to current dir instead of root dir.
-- envoy will be started with interception mode NONE.
+- Istio will use interception mode NONE - this enables 127.0.0.1:PORT bindings for mesh TCP services.

 In this mode Istio can't capture traffic - it works in 'whitebox' mode, using HTTP_PROXY environment variable to capture HTTP and Sidecar API for forwarding local ports to services.